Keladi Kannmanii

 Producer A. Sundaram approached Vasanth to make a film for his production company, Vivek Chithra Productions, but Vasanth did not have a story.
 Ananthu created the story of Keladi Kannmanii, which Vasanth developed into a screenplay.
 Cinematography was handled by R. Raghunatha Reddy, editing was by the duo Ganesh–Kumar, and Maghi made his debut as art director.

 Keladi Kannmanii was released on 27 July 1990 and became a commercial success, running for over 285 days at theatres.
-It won three Tamil Nadu State Film Awards (including Second Best Film) and Raadhika won the Filmfare Award for Best Actress – Tamil.
+It won three Tamil Nadu State Film Awards (including Second Best Film) and Radhika won the Filmfare Award for Best Actress – Tamil.

 Plot

 Anu is a college student; her fellow student Sasi desperately tries to win her affection.
 Sasi and Anu play various pranks on each other.
 Anu eventually admits her affection for Sasi and they begin a courtship.
 All seems to be well, but Anu is strangely sad from time to time; she repeats to Sasi that she senses an imminent danger to their relationship, but she is unable to pinpoint what the threat is or describe why it may materialise soon.

 Anu begins to get frequent sharp headaches.
 Her father, A. R. Rangaraj (ARR), a widower, tries to help her, but is not able to get to the bottom of the matter.
 ARR is a gentle old man who has devoted most of his life to his daughter.
 On her 18th birthday, Anu visits her doctor who determines that she has bilateral renal artery stenosis and is almost certain to succumb within a year.
 She may require an operation within that time, but the likelihood of her coming through it alive is minimal.

 Anu asks the doctor to keep her illness a secret between them.
 Unknown to Anu, her father accidentally discovers it when the local pharmacist sends some prescription drugs through him.
 When Anu discusses the matter with Sasi, he expresses his support despite his grave sadness out of his love for her.
 Anu reveals a thread from her past that may explain her melancholic mood.

 The film flashes back to several years before, when ARR had a happy family.
 Anu, then five or six, attended school; ARR worked and his wife managed the home.
 When ARR lost his wife to an illness, Anu took this particularly hard.
 ARR tried to help her cope with it and move on.
 Later, ARR met Sarada at a wedding.
 When ARR sought a tutor for Anu, Sarada took the position.
 The friendship evolved into a courtship, and ARR was about to propose marriage.